 If our visitors weren’t successful in their scratch card fun (or even if they were!), we also had our pet friendly holiday to win!
 Those lucky folks that filled in the win a pet-friendly holiday also signed up to our blog, which you can do here!

 Getting visitors in with competitions was a great way to open the lines of communication with them.
 Talking about the death of your pet is always hard.
 It’s even more so when you’re at at show dedicated to happy, healthy, living pets!
 Having a chance to talk to some of you in person has been brilliant.
 It was a great chance to spread our message: we believe in compassion.

 Enjoying the show

 There were three of us on the stand over the weekend.
-Rebecca and Reuben, our Head of Petrest Cremations and Bereavement Advisor for Petrest, and Nicole.
+Rebecca and Reuben, our Head of Petrest Cremations and Cremation Advisor for Petrest, and Nicole.
 Nicole is the Marketing Assistant who is responsible for these wonderful blogs and all of our social media channels (side note, have you seen our Facebook, Twitter, or Pinterest pages recently?).
 We each took it in turns throughout the weekend to have a wander around the show and get involved in the different talks and displays around.

 Nicole was happy to see there was a whole stand dedicated to Manchester Terriers!
 Being a Manchester Terrier pet mummy herself, getting to meet lots that look like her little boy, Finlay, was brilliant.
 She may have had to visit the stall a few times over the weekend.
 For research purposes, obviously!